The best independent guide to north Portugal

-The town offers glorious beaches, interesting sights and bags of Portuguese charm, but is surprisingly overlooked by most foreign visitors.
+The town offers glorious beaches, fascinating historical sights and bags of Portuguese charm, but is surprisingly overlooked by most foreign visitors.

 Vila do Conde is situated at the mouth of the Ave River, and was historically a centre of shipbuilding and seafaring.
 Today, the main industry is tourism, and the town is a favourite with the Portuguese, who are drawn by the beautiful beaches, outstanding food and relaxed ambience.

 The Mosteiro de Santa dominates the skyline of Clara Vila do Conde

 The Forte De São João guarded the Ave Esturay

 Vila do Conde makes for a good destination for a day on the beach.
 Vila do Conde is one of the most scenic beaches that can be easily reached by public transport from Porto, and is much more appeal than Matosinhos (which is the closest beach to Porto).